jkrue/gcb2019/README.md

 #  GCB 2019 - BiBiGrid HandsOn

-This tutorial is cloned from [de.NBI Wiki](https://cloud.denbi.de/wiki/Tutorials/BiBiGrid/) and reduced/optimized for the HandsOn session at the **2nd de.NBI cloud user meeting in Heidelberg, 2019** .
+This tutorial is cloned from [de.NBI Wiki](https://cloud.denbi.de/wiki/Tutorials/BiBiGrid/) and reduced/optimized for the HandsOn session at the **GCB 2019 in Heidelberg** .

 ## Prerequisites